 Unable to locate Michael, Trupp walked off the tour tram and went to the guardhouse at the entrance to the compound, where he demanded to use a studio phone to speak to Landon.
 When the guards refused, the forty-two-year-old man walked away, only to return a moment later.
 He pulled a gun and shot both men through the head, killing one of them instantly.
 The other died a short while later at the hospital.

 While this real-life drama was being played out at Universal Studios in Hollywood, Michael was twenty miles away in Culver City, directing one of the last "Highway to Heaven" episodes on the backlot at MGM Studios.
-None of Michael's series and projects before "Highway" were filmed at MGM, so it will remain a mystery why the gun-toting Trupp was so convinced Michael was on the Universal lot.
+None of Michael's series (with the small exception of Little House's final three seasons) and projects before "Highway" were filmed at MGM, so it will remain a mystery why the gun-toting Trupp was so convinced Michael was on the Universal lot.

 Michael cancelled "Highway to Heaven" that December.
 It was a hit series for five consecutive seasons on NBC.
 Four months later, in April of 1989, Victor French had just returned from directing a film in Ireland and was feeling ill.
 He thought he was sick with the flu and went to the hospital in Sherman Oaks and was diagnosed with advanced lung cancer, from decades of heavy smoking.
 On June 7th, Victor was admitted to the hospital and Michael was devastated.
 He went to visit him at the hosptial and even included a special get-well message that was included with the June 9th first-run broadcast of the "Highway to Heaven" episode "The Source".
 Michael was at his bedside for an all-night vigil with Victor's family into the morning of June 15th, when Victor succumbed to the cancer.
 He was 54 years-old.
-Shortly afterwards, there was a television tribute to Victor French, hosted by his family, Michael and many of his best friends, including Ned Beatty and Stan Ivar.
+Shortly before Victor's death, his son Victor Jr. asked his father for permission to hold a tribute in his memory.
+Victor agreed and immediately after his death, a lavish party was held at the Gene Autry Museum in Griffith Park.
+The event was by private invitation only.
+People who were invited included Ned Beatty, Stan Ivar, NBC publicist Bill Kiley and many cast and crew members from Little House.
+Michael and Cindy Landon attended but he was in no festive mood.
+By the time the party was over, the guests had either drank too much alcohol or eaten too much food!

 Michael was rocked by his death and was so scared he might have lung cancer, went to his doctor and had a chest X-ray and nothing showed, except for the normal congestion found in smokers.
 With Cindy's encouragement, he cut down and quit smoking that summer.
 She also encouraged him to cut back on his fried food intake and began eating more vegetables, chicken, and fish.
 Earlier that year, on March 10, 1989, Michael once again made a guest appearance on "The Tonight Show", hosted by his good friend and fellow tennis player, Johnny Carson.
 His main message was to let his audience know that NBC was airing "Highway" as a mid-season replacement and were showing it whenever they wanted to, and he was not happy with the network's attitude.
 He announced the next episode, "The Silent Bell" would air on March 21st, 1989.
 The series concluded its run on August 4, 1989.
 That summer, Michael and his family went on vacation to the beautiful Caribbean and Hawaii for rest and relaxation.
 He initially told Cindy he was taking a year off from working, but that didn't work out.
 They also managed to go on some educational trips across the country as well.